-Garden preparation for winter impacts its performance in the next growing season.
+Garden winter preparation impacts its performance the next growing season.

 Fall garden preparation affects soil, plant, insect, and pollinator health.